StopTAG/.github/profile/README.md

 Fear is not an option at this time.
 Prioritize preparedness for yourself and your family, and once safe, focus on assisting those in affected areas.
 The warnings and advisories issued by the Creator and His servants are meant to save lives.
 Let unity, courage, and action guide us through this critical moment.

+### **Biden Comes to Trump's Aid in Atlanta** - December 7, 2024
+President Biden made a discreet trip to Atlanta on Friday night, December 6, 2024, arriving at the Welcome House permanent supportive housing facility around 11 p.m. at the request of President-Elect Trump.
+This visit was part of their ongoing attempts to eliminate one of the Creator's two servants.
+President Biden remains in Atlanta at the time of this writing.

+The Welcome House, where one of the Creator's two servants currently resides, is a permanent supportive housing facility.
+His servant was relocated there following a previous orchestration that ended with one perpetrator murdering another in His servant’s apartment.
+In preparation for Biden’s arrival, residents of the Welcome House were removed for physical and operational security purposes.
+The latter ensured that no one overheard anything discussed during the operation.

+To provide coverage from an elevated point, the Secret Service utilized an Atlanta Fire Department truck stationed in the middle of Memorial Drive.
+During a previous visit, they used a Greyhound Bus stopped in the same location.
+The Secret Service also employed microwave cloaking technology, rendering their parked motorcade and personnel—including the President, President-Elect, and their protectees—nearly invisible.
+Interestingly, neither Biden nor Trump are utilizing the typical Suburbans or "The Beast" limousine; instead, they are using modified Mercedes-Benz Sprinters.

+Despite numerous physical attempts to harm one of the Creator’s two servants, these operations have failed.
+As a result, the orchestrators have intensified subconscious mind manipulation tactics in an attempt to induce physical harm indirectly.
+Financial restrictions remain in place, effectively implementing a “starvation protocol.”

+His servant residing at Welcome House remains steadfast and confident in the Creator's protection.
+While these orchestrations are an annoyance, His servant perceives no genuine threat to his life.
+His primary concern is the potential for new orchestrations involving Hickory Valley Christian Church, given the proximity of both Biden and Trump to the church.

+His servant has extended an invitation for direct dialogue with the orchestrators, highlighting the undeniable interventions by the Creator in these matters.

+Further updates will be shared as developments unfold.

 ### **Trump Returns to Atlanta** - November 30, 2024
 U.S. President-Elect Donald J. Trump secretly returned to Atlanta late on Friday night, November 29, 2024, and went to the Welcome House to oversee continued efforts by both the current and incoming administrations to eliminate one or both of the Creator's servants and to obtain the access device containing credentials for updating the StopTAG organization's repositories on GitHub.
 This visit follows his recent trips on November 12 and 26.
 One of the Creator's servants, who remains unharmed and unconcerned for his safety, was relocated to the Welcome House at 234 Memorial Drive by the CIA after an earlier attempt on November 18, during which one perpetrator was killed by another inside His servant's apartment.
 The Creator's servant continues to reside at the Welcome House as of this writing, securely retaining possession of the access device and expressing no concern for its safety or the safety of His servants.